 Hundreds of people lined Southampton dockside to watch the three ships arrive in formation and sound their horns in salute, shortly after 06:00 BST.

-A giant banner reading "Congratulations Ma'am" was unfurled alongside the funnel of Queen Mary 2.'Lump to the throat'
+A giant banner reading "Congratulations Ma'am" was unfurled alongside the funnel of Queen Mary 2.

 The Queen performed the naming ceremony for Queen Elizabeth in 2010 and Queen Mary 2 in 2004.